 Subject to Defense of Infancy: This states that minors do not have the legal capacity to enter into contracts, making loans to minors unenforceable.
 Federal student loans are not subject to the defense of infancy, though private student loans are.

-Subject to Statutes of Limitations: The length of time that a creditor has to sue you for an unpaid debt, which applies to private student loans but not to federal student loans.
+Subject to Statutes of Limitations: The length of time that a creditor has to sue you for an unpaid debt.
+It applies to private not to federal loans that students take out.

 Subsidized Interest: Part of a subsidized loan, this is when the federal government pays the interest of the loan while you are in school, during grace periods, and during deferment periods.

-Unsubsidized Loans: The borrower pays the interest that accrues while the student is in school, during grace periods, and during deferment periods.
+Unsubsidized Loans: The borrower helps pay the interest that accrues while the student is in school, during grace periods, and during deferment periods.

 - Revised Pay as You Earn Repayment Plan (REPAYE Plan) (20 years for undergraduate): Payment amounts are generally 10% of your discretionary income.